gitpan/Evented-Object/README.md

 all of the events and all of the objects, so it is ideal for firing similar or identical events on multiple objects.

-The same event fire object is used throughout this entire routine.
+The same fire object is used throughout this entire routine.
 This means that callback names must unique among all of these objects and events.
 It also means that stopping an event from any callback will cancel all remaining callbacks, regardless to which event or which object they belong.